 With my support through regular sessions, you can expect your child to grow in confidence, fluency, and breadth of linguistic and cultural knowledge.
 With deeply personalised tuition, I can help get learners match-ready for important exams, transitions, or interviews.

 What I do when I am not tutoring

-In my spare time, I practice yoga and enjoy reading poetry and short stories and spending time outdoors.
+In my spare time, I practice yoga and enjoy reading poetry and short stories, and spending time outdoors.
 My favourite writers range from Walt Whitman and Marguerite Duras to David Sedaris and Deborah Levy, depending on the levity of my mood!
-I am always studying new languages, and German is my latest obsession.
+I am always studying new languages, my latest is Norwegian!

 “In French she received a 7 and I think the short spurt of work she did with Kiera for her mock oral really helped” (GCSE French Student, London)